 Looking to the future, in 2011 he began outlining the company’s vision of what sustainable transportation will look like in the years ahead, as well as the steps it will take to get there.
 That future includes vehicles that communicate with each other and the world around them to make driving safer, ease traffic congestion and sustain the environment.
 As the next step in these efforts, in 2015 the company announced Ford Smart Mobility, its plan to deliver advances in connectivity, mobility, autonomous vehicles, the customer experience and data and analytics.

 “My great-grandfather helped put the world on wheels so everyone could enjoy the benefits of mobility,” he says.
-“Our vision is to expand on that thinking, using advanced technology and new business models so that personal mobility remains viable in a crowded world.”
+“Our vision is to expand on that thinking, using advanced technology and new business models so that personal mobility remains viable in a crowded world.
+Our Corktown campus will help us achieve that vision.
+It will be a magnet for attracting talent and a catalyst for creativity and change.”

 Bill Ford’s charitable, volunteer and business efforts are highlighted by his commitment to the city of Detroit.
 As vice chairman of the Detroit Lions professional football team, he led efforts to build a new, environmentally-friendly stadium in Detroit that was the site of Super Bowl XL.
 Through Detroit Lions Charities, he helped develop the Detroit Police Athletic League youth football program into one of the largest in the country.